---------------------------------------

 Again, it wasn't Razor.

 It was only in the last two months that the insect had started to pay attention.
 Whether he understood a word was debatable.
 But, it made no difference.
 T-Bone would never give up.
-Rename it and stubborn was a virtue.
+Rename it and stubbornness was a virtue.

-The ci-kat-a tapped the glass
+The ci-kat-a tapped the glass again, insistently.

 It wasn't Razor.